Juliasmatius/Api-background/README.md

+# ARCHIVED AND UNMAINTAINED
+This project will no longer be getting updates.
+The spagetti code is just too low quality and using this on a linux is a mess.
+Feel free to fork.

 # Api-background
 Set your wallpaper based on a random image from an api.
 Prebuilt binaries are available for Windows and Linux [here](https://github.com/Juliasmatius/Api-background/releases).
 Sorry mac users, i dont have a mac to test/build this.(Please do tell me how it worked though)